 Myth: Asthma medications are habit forming, dangerous and lose their effectiveness over time.

-The chronic nature of asthma requires a specific routine of long-term medication use but this does not mean these medications are addictive.
-Bronchodilator medication is required and effective during an asthma flare.
+The chronic nature of asthma requires a specific routine of long-term medication use.
+This does not mean these medications are addictive.
+Bronchodilator medication is effective during an asthma flare.
 Other medication such as inhaled corticosteroids may be required daily.
-While numerous medications may be needed to manage asthma, no asthma medication is habit-forming.
+While multiple medications may be needed to manage asthma, no asthma medication is habit-forming.

-The inhaled corticosteroids used are not anabolic-type steroids associated with body bulking.
-Parental concerns over growth continue; however, studies show children on inhlaed corticosteroids reach normal height.
+Inhaled corticosteroids are not anabolic-type steroids associated with body bulking.
+Some parents are concerned about growth issues associated with certain asthma medications.
+Studies show children on inhaled corticosteroids reach normal height.
 Untreated asthma may lead to permanent lung disease affecting growth.

 No asthma medication has been shown to lose its effectiveness for patients even for long-term use.